nomiuo-nightfall/nomiuo-dart-util/packages/nomiuo_pool/README.md

   // Borrow a resource from the pool and multiply it by 10.
   // If there is no resource available, try to create a new one.
 Throw
   // [CreateResourceFailed] if failed to create a new resource.
-  // If the maximum size is reached, then throw an exception
+  // Or wait util the resource is available.
-  // [GetResourceFromPoolFailed].
   // ignore: unused_local_variable
-  final int multiplied10 = await orderedPool.operateOnResourceWithoutTimeout(
+  final int multiplied10 = await orderedPool.operateOnResource(
       (PoolResource<int> poolResource) => poolResource.resource * 10);

   // Borrow a resource from the pool and multiply it by 10, but with a timeout.